francofox/mtl-cityjobstats/readme.md

 * Kestra - Ingestion of batch data, transfer to data lake, then transform and loading of data into data warehouse, general orchestration of Google Translate API conversion
 * GCS - Data Lake
 * BigQuery - Data warehouse
-* DBT - Data modeling
+* dbt - Data modeling
 * Google Looker Studio - Analytics

 *A unix-based OS, or at least the ability to run shell scripts and store things in the `~` folder, is assumed.
 If you are using Windows, please run this project using WSL2, or ideally in a Linux VM.*